-Our former in-house hardware abstraction layer was replaced by Player/Stage three years ago, now Player/Stage has been replaced by ROS.
-ROS while being similar to Player/Stage provides several advantages.
-Communication between nodes in ROS is greatly simplified over the interface of Player/Stage.
-Also, all ROS nodes run as separate processes, a crash in any one node will not bring the whole system down.
+As a continutation from our entry last year, we have developed and improved upon the ROS control system that was implemented to last year.
+ROS is a powerful tool which simplifies the integration process of sensors and software.
+Communication between nodes in ROS is greatly simplified over the interface of systems used in the past.
+Also, because all ROS nodes run as separate processes, a crash in any one node will not bring the whole system down.